RichieSolo/PyGame-Snake/README.md

 # PyGame-Snake
 **Python Snake Pygame**

+**Goal of Project:**

+*Goal:* To be exposed to Python's syntax and logic; as well as to learn how to connect and effectively utilize available libraries on Python.

+**Definiton of Done:**

+*Definition:* Fully working Snake game using Python.
+Must abide by basic Snake game parameters and work according to specifications.

 **Done**

 - *Randomized food spread:* When the player touches food, the food disappears, and new food generates.
 The solution involves using the Distance formula to calculate the distance between the player's head and the food.
 Upon collision, the background redraws, and the food's position regenerates randomly.